 When Handles are written into a Channel, they are removed from the sending Process.
 When a message with Handles is read from a Channel, the Handles are added to the receiving Process.
-Between these two events, the Handles continue to exist (ensuring the Objects they refer to continue to exist), unless the end of the Channel which they have been written towards is closed -- at which point messages in flight to that endpoint are discarded and any Handles they contained are closed.
+Between these two events, the Handles continue to exist (ensuring the Objects they refer to continue to exist), unless the end of the Channel that they have been written towards is closed -- at which point messages in flight to that endpoint are discarded and any Handles they contained are closed.

 Objects and Signals

-Objects may have up to 32 signals (represented by the zx_signalst type and the ZXSIGNAL defines) which represent a piece of information about their current state.
+Objects may have up to 32 signals (represented by the zx_signalst type and the ZXSIGNAL defines), which represent a piece of information about their current state.
 Channels and Sockets, for example, may be READABLE or WRITABLE.
 Processes or Threads may be TERMINATED.
 And so on.

 Threads may wait for signals to become active on one or more Objects.